Science

 Key Stage 3

-- Chemistry - Atomic structure, States of matter, Chemical analysis, The Earth's Atmosphere, The Earth's resources
+Chemistry - Atomic Structure, States of matter, Chemical Analysis, Periodic Table, Earth's resources

 Key Stage 4 - GCSE